FuelRats/pipsqueak3/CONTRIBUTING.md

 If you are fixing an existing feature, the relevant UTs should not break.
 ### Code Coverage
 At least 85% of your introduced code must be covered by tests, the more the merrier.
-The module you touch should not fall below 85% coverage
+The module you touch should not fall below 85% coverage, and should cover all meaningful portions of the contribution.
+If your tests are not covering enough, we will request you revisit your testing before we will considering merging.